SAP-archive/cloud-apis-virtual-event/exercises/07/readme.md

 The script can be run in the following modes (by specifying the `--mode` parameter):
 - `access_token`: Gets a new access token from the OAuth server.
 - `refresh_token`: Uses the previously retrieved access token to get a new access token from the OAuth server.
-- `loop`: Runs continually and it will refresh an access token before it expires.
+- `loop`: Runs continuously and it will refresh an access token before it expires.

 > For the sake of simplicity, the script will be storing the response from the OAuth server in a local file.
 This file is used by the script when running in refresh_token mode.
 Also, you can check the OAuth server response and get familiar with the structure.